SafeRL-Lab/Safe-MARL-in-Autonomous-Driving/README.md

 # Constrained Stackelberg Q-learning and MADDPG

-This is a pytorch implementation of Constrained Stackelberg Q-learning and Constrained Stackelberg MADDPG
+This is a pytorch implementation of Constrained Stackelberg Q-learning(discrete action) and Constrained Stackelberg MADDPG(continuous action).
+These algorithms are proposed by incorporating the Stackelberg model into Deep Q-learning and MADDPG, and leveraging the Lagrangian multiplier method to deal with the safety constraints.
+The highway environments used in our experiments are modified from [highway-env](https://github.com/Farama-Foundation/HighwayEnv).

 ## 1. Installation